Aardwolf-Social/aardwolf/INSTALL.md

     $ cargo run --bin aardwolf-server

-and wait until you see *"Rocket has launched from http://localhost:7878"* in the console.
-Now you're ready to go!
+and wait until you see *“Rocket has launched from http://localhost:7878“* in the console.
+Now you’re ready to go!